dwcalade/Points_on_a_Map/README.md

 Points on a Map is a web app that uses Leaflet; this allows users to create and edit maps of their interests/places to refer!

-It was built by Dominik Wrona and Nicholas Reimer.
+It was built by Dominik Wrona, Danny Jiang and Nicholas Reimer.

 ## User Stories